permaweb/ao/dev-cli/README.md

 > For now, if the Irys Node needs more funding, contact `@TillaTheHun0`.
 (Maybe
 > eventually we add a Workflow Dispatch script to automatically fund the Irys
 > Node)

+#### Need a to also Publish a new Docker Image version?

+If you need to also publish a new Docker Image, you will currently need to do this manually.

+First login to DockerHub with the appropriate `p3rmaweb` credentials:
+`docker login`.
+Then run `cd container && ./build.sh` to build the image.
+Tag the image using `docker tag <image_id> p3rmaw3b/ao:<tag>`.
+Then finally, push to DockerHub using `docker push p3rmaw3b/ao:<tag>`.

+Once the docker image is published, update the `VERSION.IMAGE` value to the corresponding version in `src/versions.js`, commit, and push.

+Then run the CI as described in